 Many of the cyclists who have ridden on Britain’s roads will know that even at the best of times, it can be a bumpy ride due to potholes.
 They are caused by changes in temperature and water in cracks of the road surface meaning that potholes are a problem that unfortunately cannot be prevented.
 They put many road users at risk of damage to either their vehicles or themselves.
-According to a research from the AA, 1 in 3 drivers in the UK report that their car, van or motorcycle has been damaged by potholes in the last two years with some cases even leading to crashes.
+According to research from the AA, 1 in 3 drivers in the UK reports that their car, van, or motorcycle has been damaged by potholes in the last two years with some cases even leading to crashes.

 Potholed roads are an even bigger danger to cyclists.
-Suddenly steering around a pothole can put a rider into the path of passing cars; and it can be an even worse situation when a car swerves into a cyclist.
+Suddenly steering around a pothole can put a rider into the path of passing cars, and it can be an even worse situation when a car swerves into a cyclist.
 It’s an issue that can only be sorted if road users report a pothole to their local authority as soon as they see them.
 However, only 1 in 5 people report potholes.

 The AA created this InfoGIF to highlight the situation: